 Instead of being frustrated with the lack of new business, CEOs, and owners can help these subject matter experts shift their mindset.
 They can work with these experts to help them think like a salesperson.
 To help them identify areas of opportunity where they should focus their sales plan of attack.
 Here are some ways to steer them in the right direction:

-To illustrate with an example, one architect we were working with, let’s call him Jim, was the expert on building sports arenas.
+To illustrate with an example, one architect we were working with, let’s call him Jim, was an expert on building sports arenas.
 But, he didn’t know how to position himself to other buyers.
 He was an industry expert; there was no doubt, he even talked at all types of trade shows but, he didn’t know how to portray that outwardly.

 One of the tactics we worked on with Jim on was to have him start small with a buyer and build that initial trust.
 He needed to demonstrate his strengths in customer service and help customers understand the big picture.
 He helped them understand what they truly needed from an architect's standpoint and not what they “perceived” that they needed.
 Initially, the customer was searching for an architect experienced in building Curling Club facilities, but actually, what they needed was someone experienced in building recreational facilities.